aaron-grau/curic/rails/projects/art_share_api/README.md

 * `create` (POST `/users`)

-Using request parameters (use `user_params`), build a new `User` object and try to save it.
 Remember to use `if @user.save` to check if validations passed.
-On error, render validation errors using `@user.errors.full_messages`.
+On error, this action should render validation errors using `@user.errors.full_messages`.
 Set the status code to indicate error.

 * `destroy` (DELETE `/users:id`)

-Find the user (we can lookup the id in `params[:id]`) and destroy the object.
+Finds the user (we can lookup the id in `params[:id]`) and destroys the object.
 Best practice is to render the destroyed user after destroying it in the database.
 Use `dependent: :destroy` in the `artworks` and `artwork_shares` associations on `User`.
 This ensures that the associated records are also